Little Nicky: Plot

-The following day, Adrian possesses the Chief of the NYPD and accuses Nicky of mass murder.
-Nicky has Todd kill him so he can go back to Hell and ask his father for advice, but Satan has trouble hearing because his ears have fallen off, and his assistants are panicking because the deadline to capture Adrian and Cassius is approaching.
-Back on Earth, Nicky and his friends devise a plan to capture Adrian in a subway station, but Adrian discovers their trick and, in the ensuing fight, grabs Valerie and dives onto the track as a train approaches, but Nicky throws her aside, leaving himself and Adrian to be killed by the train.
+The following day, Adrian possesses the Chief of the New York City Police Department and accuses Nicky of mass murder.
+Nicky has Todd kill him so he can go back to Hell and ask his father for advice.
+However, Satan has trouble hearing because his ears have fallen off, and his assistants are panicking because the deadline to capture Adrian and Cassius is approaching.

+Back on Earth, Nicky and his friends devise a plan to capture Adrian in a subway station.
+Adrian discovers their trick and in the ensuing fight, he grabs Valerie and dives onto the track as a train approaches, but Nicky throws her aside, leaving himself and Adrian to be killed by the train.

-Arriving in Hell just minutes before midnight, Adrian begins taking over Hell by pushing what remains of his father aside and sitting on the throne, rising to Central Park, and starting a riotous party.
+Arriving in Hell just minutes before midnight, Adrian begins taking over Hell by pushing what remains of his father aside, sitting on the throne, rising to Central Park, and starting a riotous party.
 Meanwhile, Nicky wakes up in Heaven as a reward for sacrificing himself and meets his mother Holly, an angel who tells him that he can defeat Adrian with the "inner light" that he inherited from her.

-After she gives him a mysterious orb, he confronts Adrian in Central Park where he covers Henry Winkler in bees.
+After she gives him a mysterious orb, he confronts Adrian in Central Park.
 Adrian appears to win the battle by transforming into a bat and locking Nicky in the flask.
-However, Nicky escapes from the flask and shatters the orb, causing Ozzy Osbourne to appear, bite Adrian's head off, and spit it into the flask.
+However, Nicky escapes from the flask and shatters the orb, causing Ozzy Osbourne to appear, bite off Adrian's head, and spit it into the flask.

 With his brothers captured, Nicky prepares to save his father.
-After he re-covers Winkler in bees to make sure he goes to Hell, he and Valerie express their love for each other and she kills him.
+He and Valerie express their love for each other and she kills him.
 In Hell, Satan regains his body and suggests Nicky stay with Valerie to maintain things in the middle while stating to Holly that he still loves her.
-In the presence of Nicky and Lucifer, Satan then shoves the flask containing Adrian and Cassius up Hitler's rump.
+In the presence of Nicky and Satan, Lucifer shoves the flask containing Adrian and Cassius up Adolf Hitler's rump.